DianaSantavec/trako/README.md

     * title is description of a task and after last `-` time to work on a task
     * in description are respectively: project name, subproject name and original estimation seperated with new line
     * due date is due date from Mako
+* When upload - all tasks go to TODO column

 ## Functions
 * `setup_user_token` - initial run: setup token, create workspace and a board